FelitaD/Portfolio/README.md

 ##### Web Scraping
 - [Modern Web Scraping with Python using Scrapy Splash Selenium](https//www.udemy.com/course/web-scraping-in-python-using-scrapy-and-splash/) 20%
 - [Advanced Web Scraping with Python using Scrapy & Splash](https//www.udemy.com/course/advanced-web-scraping-with-python-using-scrapy-splash/) 15%

+####  📝 Learning in Public

+The [Learning in public](https//github.com/FelitaD/Knowledge) repository is a collection of studying notes (markdown, pdf, images, jupyter notebooks). <br>
+It holds the content of my knowledge management tool [Obsidian](https://obsidian.md/) that can link markdown files and represent them in a graph.